Use the open-source free `coverlet` toolchain for .NET code coverage.

 Step 3: Use modern assertion APIs

-Use the correct assertion for each scenario.
 Prefer Assert class methods over StringAssert or CollectionAssert where both exist.

-#### Equality and null checks
+#### Equality, null, and reference checks

 Assert.AreEqual(expected, actual); // Value equality

-Assert.AreSame(expected, actual); // Reference equality
+Assert.AreSame(expected, actual); // Reference equality -- same object instance

 Assert.IsNull(value);